 How do we persuade people to adopt our ideas, listen to what we have to say and even be inspired to act?

-However, research informs us that over 70% of change efforts in organisations simply fail.
-So, using just these two tools (hard power and soft power) will make many of our change efforts unsuccessful.
+Yet business leaders, who use just these two tools (hard power and soft power) will see many of their change efforts fail.

 The new currency of change is as old as time yet is the contemporary tool of our time.
 It is business storytelling.
 A purposeful, authentic story in business can influence, persuade and motivate people.
 Here’s an example from a client on what this looks like.